mohamed-i-mousa/my-fv-solver/README.md

 ### Core Capabilities
 - **3D Incompressible Flow**: Solves momentum equations with the pressure correction via the SIMPLE algorithm

-- **Steady-state and Transient (URANS)**: Runs as a steady SIMPLE solve or runs a transient simulation with implicit Euler / Crank-Nicolson time schemes using a fixed number of SIMPLE outer correctors per step.
+- **Steady-state and Transient (URANS)**: Runs as a steady SIMPLE solve or runs a transient simulation with implicit Euler / Crank-Nicolson time schemes using a fixed number of PISO outer correctors per step.
 Selected by the `time` case section; transient runs write a ParaView `.pvd` time series

 - **Collocated Grid**: Uses Rhie-Chow face-velocity interpolation to prevent pressure checkerboarding